C-BJ/awesome-zig/README.md

 [Zig](https://ziglang.org/) is a general-purpose programming language and toolchain for maintaining robust, optimal, and reusable software.

+**Thanks to all the project authors and others who made this project possible.**

 ## Table Of Contents

 - [Related Web Sites](#related-web-sites)